-- The suitability of the candidate for the Fellowship and Department - Set out how the host department/institution will provide the support, mentorship and guidance to enable the candidate to thrive in their career and research, and provide assurance that the fellow would have the same status and benefits as other academic staff of similar seniority - The effective and transparent arrangements that led to the applicant being supported to apply for the Royal Society Fellowship
+- The suitability of the candidate for the fellowship and department. - Set out how the host department/organisation will provide the support, mentorship and guidance to enable the candidate to thrive in their career and research, and provide assurance that the fellow would have the same status and benefits as other academic staff of similar seniority.

+- The effective and transparent arrangements that led to the applicant being supported to apply for the Royal Society fellowship. - Support provided to any PDRA and/or PhD student funded through the fellowship.